tsgates/arch-wiki-markdown/wiki/Java_Package_Guidelines.md

     CP=$CP:/usr/share/java/dep1/dep1.jar
     java -cp $CP myprogram.java.MainClass

--   Make sure the shellscript is executable!
+-   Make sure the shell script is executable!

 -   Other files distributed with the package should be stored in a directory named after the package under /usr/share.
-You may need to set the location of this directory in a variable like MYPROJECT_HOME inside the shellscript.
+You may need to set the location of this directory in a variable like MYPROJECT_HOME inside the shell script.
 This guideline assumes that the program expects all files to be in the same directory (as is standard with Java packages).
 If it seems more natural to put a configuration file elsewhere (for example, logs in /var/log), then feel free to do so.